ryle-e/ryle-radio-docs/ryle-radio-docs/General/FMOD and Ryle Radio.md

 ## What does it do?
  [FMOD for Unity](https://assetstore.unity.com/packages/tools/audio/fmod-for-unity-2-02-161631) is an incredibly popular third-party audio system that allows for complex audio in a Unity project, though the base FMOD works with countless engines and systems.
 It also provides low-level audio loading and streaming that we can utilise in Ryle Radio.

-We load the selected AudioClip into FMOD,
+We load the selected AudioClip into FMOD, then over time stream chunks into a buffer that we play through Unity.
+The only difference you'll notice is that